rya-sge/access-denied/_posts/2024-11-28-pyramid-of-pain.md

 ## Conclusion

 The Pyramid of Pain emphases the importance of strategic detection over simple blocking.

+Contrary to other framework (Cyber Kill Chain, Unified Kill Chain, MITRE), this framework looks at how to make it difficult for an adversary to change their approach when detected.

 By focusing on the top layers of the pyramid—especially TTPs—cybersecurity teams can inflict maximum disruption to adversaries and create stronger, more resilient defenses.

 In a field where attackers constantly adapt, the Pyramid of Pain offers a roadmap for defenders to stay one step ahead, focusing on the indicators that are hardest for attackers to change and forcing them into a position where they must reconsider or even abandon their attack strategies.

 By aligning detection and response efforts with the Pyramid of Pain, security teams can make their adversaries' lives significantly harder, improving the organization’s overall resilience to cyber threats.

+## Questions

+Some questions from the room [Pyramid of Pain](ttps://tryhackme.com/r/room/pyramidofpainax) by TryHackMe

+- Domain Names

+> What type of attack uses Unicode characters in the domain name to imitate the a known domain?

+Answer: Punycode attack

+- Tools

+> Provide the method used to determine similarity between the files

+Answer: Fuzzy hashing

+> Provide the alternative name for fuzzy hashes without the abbreviation

+Answer: context triggered piecewise hashes

 ## Reference